All Episodes

 And he's credible too.

-It's not just some random like homeless guy they brought over like to like to assess the situation.
+It's not just some random like homeless guy they brought over to assess the situation.

-Like they brought the president who was like, dude, I'm not doing that over again.
+Like they brought the president who was like, dude, I'm not doing that ever again.

 He's like, I can't do shit.